Primewest Property Income Fund

 6. When will I receive updates on my investment?

 Each Investor receives monthly distribution statements (found online).

 The Fund offers Investors the opportunity to withdraw their investment monthly, on a limited basis, subject to Fund liquidity and the terms outlined in the PDS .

 You can transfer your units in the Fund via an off-market transfer with another investing entity.
-In order to complete a transfer please read the transfer form available from our Automic Investor website for detailed instructions.
+In order to complete a transfer please read the transfer form available from our Investor Portal for detailed instructions.
 Primewest cannot guarantee or facilitate the transfer of units.

 The application form asks you to send us certain documents.
 Please send us certified copies, not originals.
 We will keep what you send to us.

 You must have someone certify the copies you send to us.
 The following people can certify documents.

 - a Justice of the Peace

 - a Notary public (for the purposes of the Statutory Declaration Regulations 1993)